CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 - The password should be delivered via another communication method, e.g., via SMS, to reduce risks.

 DELIVERY OPTION 2: The researcher can hand the data over to a Kielipankki staff member on external disk.

+- In case the researcher's disk is not password-protected, the disk must not be taken off the premises, i.e., the data must be copied by the Kielipankki staff member into an encrypted archive on site.
+The encrypted archive should then be stored at a protected location for further processing.

+-

 DELIVERY OPTION 3: The researcher can make the encrypted package directly accessible to a Kielipankki staff member on a sufficiently secure service (as recommended by their home university) for sharing data.